deltachat/deltachat-pages/en/help.md

 ### A contact "sent a message from another device", what can i do? {#nocryptanymore}

-Here are the possible causes and respective mitigations for getting warned that a contact "sent a message from another device":
+Your chat with a contact lost guaranteed end-to-end encryption.
+The green checkmark was removed for this chat and contact when you see this warning.
+**If you find the sudden drop of guaranteed end-to-end encryption surprising for this contact then don't accept the warning!**
+Instead check with your contact through a second channel like a video call, other messenger or a phone call, to find out what happened.

+If your contact actually caused the drop of guaranteed end-to-end encryption please see the next paragraphs for common reasons and their mitigations.
+Regardless, all other green-checkmarked chats remain guaranteed end-to-end encrypted even if the contact is a member there.

 **Your contact is using Delta Chat on a second device (phone or laptop)**

-If they have another device with a Delta Chat app running, they better remove the account from the new device and add it [as a second device through a QR code scan](#multiclient).
+If they have another device with a Delta Chat app running, they should remove the account from the new device and add it [as a second device through a QR code scan](#multiclient).
 As soon as they message you afterwards, the warning will be gone and guaranteed encryption is established with both devices of your contact.